simonxin/sentinel-like-queries-for-mooncake/README.md

 # Execute the imported Queries and do investigating based on the query resut
-* To explore and run the imported queries, browse to Logs from your Azure Monitor Log Analytics workspace, and choose Query explorer from the top actions menu.
 The imported queries are under the folders which are named as Sentinel-<Scenario_name>-[Detection|Hunting]-<Priority>
 ![](https://github.com/simonxin/sentinel-like-queries-for-mooncake/blob/master/image/savedsearches.png)

-* You can also run the queries with a defined schedule in Azure Automation Account.
-You can use the below template to import the related runbook and workbook:
+You can run the queries manually.
+Or you can use Azure Automation to run the imported Sentinel like queries with a defined schedule in Azure Automation Account.
+Below is the ARM template to import the related runbook and workbook to run the queries and do invetigating:

 <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsimonxin%2Fsentinel-like-queries-for-mooncake%2Fmaster%2Ftemplate%2Fsentielreport.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png" width="163" height="36"></a>

-To use the runbook, you need to complete the below steps:
+* To use the runbook, you need to complete the below steps:

 1) Get the service principal of automation connector named as AzureRunAsConnection.
 You can get the application ID from Azure Automation Account connections page: